 The Latin American Research Review (LARR) is an interdisciplinary journal that publishes original research and surveys of current research on Latin America and the Caribbean.

 The Latin American Research Review now has a blog, hosted by the information platform Panoramas at the Center for Latin American Studies, University of Pittsburgh, highlighting recent and forthcoming articles: see the LARR blog.

 LARR was founded in 1965 by a consortium of U.S. universities.
 When the Latin American Studies Association (LASA) was established the following year, LARR and LASA merged, with the journal becoming the association's official scholarly journal.
 Starting at University of Texas at Austin in 1965, the editorship moved to the University of North Carolina in 1974, and then to the University of New Mexico in 1982 before returning to the University of Texas at Austin in 2003.
-In 2006 Dr. Philip Oxhorn at McGill University was awarded the editorship.
-Professor Philip Oxhorn’s role as LARR editor in chief will end in December 2016.
-Professor Aníbal Pérez-Liñán at the University of Pittsburgh has been named as the new editor in chief.
-To ensure a smooth transition, all new manuscripts submitted in 2016 will be reviewed by the new editorial team.
+Dr. Philip Oxhorn at McGill University was editor in chief from 2006 to 2016.
+The new editor in chief, starting in 2017, is Professor Aníbal Pérez-Liñán at the University of Pittsburgh.